jsfenfen/covid_hospitals_demographics/data/source/cost_reports/README.md

 - **all\_beds** All Beds 02700

 Military hospitals with an id ending in F are missing bed counts but are included here anyways.
 Many children's hospitals (e.g. hospital_type = childrens) do not report bed counts.
 Psychiatric hospitals are not included.
+Recently opened facilities that have not filed CMS reports yet also show zero bed counts.

 The hospital's provider number should correspond to the provider number in the hosital info file.